AruniMishra/aws/awsTutorial/AWS.md

   - Cognito user pool -> To change password
   - Identity pool -> To access AWS services

-- you use GetSessionToken if you want to use MFA to protect programmatic calls to specific AWS API
+- you use GetSessionToken if you want to use MFA to protect programmatic calls to specific AWS API.
+The GetSessionToken API returns a set of temporary credentials for an AWS account or IAM user

 ## DynamoDB

 - Enable DynamoDB Streams and set the value of StreamViewType to NEW_IMAGE.
-Use Kinesis Adapter in the application to consume streams from DynamoDB
+Use **Kinesis Adapter** in the application to consume streams from DynamoDB

 - If you enable DynamoDB Streams on a table, you can associate the stream ARN with a Lambda function that you write.
 Immediately after an item in the table is modified, a new record appears in the table’s stream.
 AWS Lambda polls the stream and invokes your Lambda function synchronously when it detects new stream records.